Fbamashmus/FlutterSimpleApplication/README.md

 4. **Home Screen**: This screen contains a drawer that provides access to different sections of the app.
 Users can navigate to different parts of the app from here.

-5. **Contact Us Screen**: This screen contiain buttons navigates the user to contact information.
+5. **Contact Us Screen**: This screen contiain buttons navigates the user to contact information built using contactus: ^1.2.3 package.

 ## How to Run the App